Skip to main content

 Helping individuals and families achieve optimal well-being through financial planning and counseling.

-Students majoring in Consumer Affairs who pursue the Family Financial Management specialization are usually interested in financial markets, financial decision-making, and working with individuals to develop personal financial plans.
-The Family Financial Management specialization focuses on principles and practice of credit and debt management, insurance planning, investment strategies, income tax planning, retirement preparation, and estate planning.
-Graduates are prepared to engage in a variety of careers such as: financial services, financial planning, and credit/financial counseling, and financial coaching.
+Students majoring in consumer affairs who pursue the family financial management specialization are usually interested in financial markets, financial decision-making and working with individuals to develop personal financial plans.
+The family financial management specialization focuses on principles and practice of credit and debt management, insurance planning, investment strategies, income tax planning, retirement preparation and estate planning.
+Graduates are prepared to engage in a variety of careers such as: financial services, financial planning, and credit/financial counseling and financial coaching.

 Consumer Affairs Fast Facts